aws-solutions/amazon-virtual-andon/README.md

 * Deploy the Amazon Virtual Andon solution to your account by launching a new AWS CloudFormation stack using the link of the amazon-virtual-andon.template.

 ## Collection of operational metrics
-This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/amazon-virtual-andon/collection-of-operational-metrics.html).

 ***